yiisoft/form/docs/guide/en/field-configuration.md

 - Widget factory configuration:
   - With definitions;
-  - With themes and default theme selected;
+  - With a default theme;
   - With themes and theme specified at field level.
 - Widget configuration.